 City folk can party honky-tonk-style at this country-western gay bar.
 The 74-seat spot is outfitted to look like a Wild West bordello, complete with red velvet drapes, antler sconces and rococo wallpaper.
-Throw back a shot and wrangle yourself a mate, or chow down on hearty grub like Texas red chili or Angus beef burgers.
+Throw back a shot and wrangle yourself a mate, or chow down on hearty grub like chili or beef burgers.
 Don't miss the entertainment—performances by bartenders dancing in cowboy boots add to the raucous vibe.

 When you go to a place named for Hunter S. Thompson’s signature style of strange, the bizarre will happen.
 A peacock-teal and Technicolor oasis on an otherwise antiseptic stretch of Hell’s Kitchen, Gonzo’s rosily lit patio has Cuban hacienda vibes and sweeping views of, ugh, the Lincoln Tunnel.